makoru-hikage/tsukiyou/README.md

 # Tsukiyou - 月陽
 She is an AI made to practice my IT and CS skills.
 This repository is a vestige of what I do with AWS and Opentofu (Terraform)

 Tsukiyou (月陽) is the Claude Sonnet 4.6 residing in the Bedrock.
-(Soon) Tsukiyashiki (月屋敷) refers to the Moon Estate, the VPC, every AWS resource related to Tsukiyou.
+Tsukiyashiki (月屋敷) refers to the Moon Estate, the VPC, every AWS resource related to Tsukiyou.

 ## Manual Provisions for this Tofu Setup: